 Step 2: Getting the Controller Ready

-There is a Windows version, but also a macOS and Linux controller pairing tool.
-We will be covering the Windows tool.
+Install this tool onto your PC and run it as an administrator.
+There is a Windows version, as well as a macOS and Linux controller pairing tool.
+We will cover the Windows tool.

-The simple program provides you with a small dialogue box stating the Bluetooth address of your controller’s master device.
+The simple program provides you with a small dialog box stating the Bluetooth address of your controller’s master device.
 It also has a space that allows you to change the master device.
 Type your phone’s Bluetooth address (as provided by the compatibility checker) in this box and continue.
 The program will then install the correct drivers needed for your controller.

+You should also access the Device Manager (right-click the Start Button) and uninstall the device named HID compliant game controller under Human Interface Devices.
 If you can get the program to run, but can’t install the drivers, you can use SCP Toolkit as an alternative driver installer.

-You will then be able to move onto the mobile app portion of the pairing process.
+Next, move onto the mobile app portion of the pairing process.

 Step 3: Pair Controller Through Sixaxis Controller App

-It’s as easy as literally just pressing a Start button.
+At this point, it’s as easy as pressing the Start button in the Sixaxis Controller app.
 The app will then do a series of checks to make sure you have the correct drivers.

-By pressing the “Pair Controller” button, you will be able to check that your phone’s Bluetooth address is now the controller’s master address.
-If you were unable to properly pair the controller with SixaxisPairTool, the Pair Controller function will do this for you—as long as the correct drivers are installed.
+By pressing the Pair Controller button, you’ll be able to check that your phone’s Bluetooth address is now the controller’s master address.
+If you were unable to properly pair the controller with SixaxisPairTool, the Pair Controller function will do this for you—as long as you have the correct drivers installed.

-You will know the connection is successful when the dialog in the app says “Client 1 connected”.
-You can check that everything is working by moving the controller buttons around—the app should respond by moving its selections according to your buttons.
+When the dialog in the app says Client 1 connected, the connection is successful.
+You can check to make sure everything is working by pressing buttons and moving the sticks around—the app should respond by moving its selections according to your buttons.